 Unconventional hydraulic fracturing in the global market has been on the rise for the past several years.
 However, one of the main challenge of using proppant to stimulate wells outside of the continental US is the lack of a suitable domestic proppant supply.
 Import of silica, resin coated or ceramic proppants, is cost prohibitive, and adds a logistical burden to the entire operation.
-Many international locations are rich in sand deposits, however most of them fall under non-standard silica sand that are not suitable for hydraulic fracturing.
-Oceanit has developed an innovative solution to supply high strength proppant for hydraulic fracturing in international markets by using locally sourced sand.

 To improve proppant transport, Oceanit developed NBP using a novel technology to effectively modify the proppant to achieve neutral buoyancy in low viscosity fluids.
 This gives the proppant the ability to maintain suspension in the fracturing fluids (slick water) and also travel deeper into the fractures without settling.
 With less proppant settling and greater distribution in the fracture sites, NBP economically increases production.